 What happens once the materials are submitted?

-All new nominees bios are presented to the entire Board in March each year.
+All new nominee bios are presented to the entire Board in March each year.
 The new nominations are added to the 400+ names of those nominated previously.
-You can check the most current list of those who have been nominated by clicking here.
+You can check the Master Nomination List to see who is in the nomination pool.
 If the person you would like to nominate is on the list, you need not resubmit the name.
-Instead you should contact us with your input as to why you think that person should be considered for induction.
-Use the blog on this site (still under construction) to advocate as well.
+Instead, you should contact us with your input as to why you think that person should be considered for induction.

 Explain the Election Process.